EternalllZM/rtd-codz/docs/source/rules.rst

 - **Clients not Steam, Battle.net, or Plutonium are not allowed.**

-Includes RektT5, IW6X, and others.
+Includes RektT5, IW6x, and all others.

-- **Gamesharing is not allowed**
+- **Do not ask for others to gameshare with you.**

-Asking others members to gameshare_ with you is not only against Discord Terms of Service, but also against the Terms of Service on every platform that acts as a marketplace and client for games
+Asking others members to gameshare_ with you against Discord Terms of Service and the ToS of every platform that acts as a marketplace and client for games
 (Steam, Xbox, PSN, etc.).
 Do not ask that others compromise their account and security because you do not want to, or cannot afford to purchase the content.
-Proper gamesharing as intended is done with your friends and family only.

 .. _gameshare: https://www.makeuseof.com/tag/gameshare-xbox-one/